How To Knit A Bunny For Beginners (Free Pattern)

 - Sew in any loose ends.

-- Sew the eyes and mouth onto the front body piece.
+- Sew the eyes and mouth onto the front body piece (securing with a knot so they stay put).

-- Sew the body pieces together (the front piece and the back piece) right sides facing you, (I used the mattress stitch) sew in the arms, legs, and ears (fold into the head seam as you can see in the photo above) where you want them to go, and leave a gap near the bottom, and stuff with toy stuffing when you are just about done.
+- Sew the body pieces together (the front piece and the back piece) with the right sides facing you (I used the mattress stitch); sew in the arms, legs, and ears (fold into the head seam, as you can see in the photo above) where you want them to go, and leave a gap near the bottom, and stuff with toy stuffing when you are just about done.

-- It was simple to make but the assembly was a little bit fiddly at times, trying to get the limbs – arms and legs to stitch in the right places and be equal, I think I pulled them out a few times before I was happy.
+- The plush bunny is simple to make, but the assembly is a little bit fiddly at times, trying to get the limbs – arms and legs to stitch in the right places and be equal; I think I pulled them out a few times before I was happy.

 - Use the photograph for reference – for where to place the arms and legs.

-If you enjoyed making the bunny softie, I’d love to see yours on Instagram, be sure to tag me @handylittleme.
+If you enjoyed making the adorable bunny, I’d love to see yours on Instagram, be sure to tag me @handylittleme.

 Happy Knitting!